Creating a Hooded Plover Stronghold on Three Hummock Island

 Creating a Hooded Plover Stronghold on Three Hummock Island -Hooded Plover (Thinornis cucullatus)

-This project is working to create a stronghold for the Hooded Plover (Thinornis rubricollis), a priority threatened species, on Three Hummock Island.
-Activities are designed to reduce the key threat to Hooded Plovers, namely pest animal (feral cat) predation.
+Cradle Coast NRM is working to create a stronghold for the Hooded Plover (Thinornis rubricollis), a priority threatened species, on Three Hummock Island by reducing feral cat predation, a significant threat to Hooded Plovers.

 Recent Posts